BryanKCodes/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to find people by specifying search criteria (role, rank, etc.).
+1. User requests to find players by specifying one or more keywords in their names.
+(Note: The search is case-insensitive.)
-2. SummonersBook displays all people matching the criteria.
+2. SummonersBook searches the player list and displays all players whose names contain at least one of the given keywords.

 **Extensions**

 - 2a.
-No people match the criteria.
+No players match any of the given keywords.
   - 2a1.
-SummonersBook shows “no people found.”
+SummonersBook shows “No players found.
 - Use case ends.

 ---